 The most important health rule for turtle keepers is to wash your hands before and after handling your turtle or its habitat.

-Salmonella is transmitted in an animal's feces (poop).
+As we mentioned earlier, Salmonella is a serious disease.
+It is transmitted in an animal's feces (pronounced FEE-seez), which is a scientific word for poop.
 Because aquatic turtles poop in the water, they can get Salmonella germs on the outsides of their bodies when they swim; and we can get those germs into our bodies when we handle the turtles or anything in their habitat.
 This includes the water, the tank, the filter, and anything else in the habitat.

-We also need to wash our hands before touching our turtles, and we have to be really careful to rinse them carefully and get all the soap off.
+We also need to wash our hands before touching our turtles because we can carry germs that don't make us sick, but that can make our turtles sick.
+After we wash our hands, we have to be really careful to rinse them carefully and get all the soap off.
 Some soaps and detergent can be harmful to turtles.

 Especially the water.
 Remember that turtles eat, drink, swim, defecate (poop), and urinate (pee), all in the same water.
 That water can get very dirty, very quickly; and the dirtier it gets, the more full of germs it will be.
 These germs can make both you and your turtle sick, so you have to keep it clean by using a big enough tank and a good filter, quickly removing any food leftovers (or feeding your turtle in a separate tank), and performing regular water changes.